simonmichael/hledger/hledger/hledger.m4.md

 ```

 The @/@@ cost notation is specific to plain text accounting.
-While convenient, it does not truly balance the transaction,
+While convenient, it does not truly balance the transaction, so it disrupts the accounting equation,
-so it disrupts the accounting equation, causing a non-zero total in the `balancesheetequity` report.
+often causing a non-zero total in balance reports when you are not using `-B`.
 If this doesn't bother you, you can ignore it.

 ## Equity conversion postings